Key takeaways

 Content management system (CMS) updates

-A content management system (CMS) like WordPress lets you update and manage your site with plain ease.
-But it still needs regular website maintenance to stay secure and functional.
-Skip the updates and you risk broken plugins, weak spots, and slower performance.
+A content management system (CMS) like WordPress lets you update and manage your site with ease.
+But it still needs regular maintenance to stay secure and functional, and reduce exposure to security vulnerabilities.
+Skipping updates can lead to broken plugins, security risks, and slower load times.
+That’s also why it’s important to test changes first, especially by testing updates before going live.

 Here’s a quick look at what the two common types of CMS setups usually cost to maintain: